• Training

 What is institutional knowledge?

-Institutional knowledge is the collective memory and tribal learning of an organization, encompassing both hard skills such as technical and tool-based capabilities, and soft skills such as customer and colleague relationships.
-It’s this deep industry and company insight that allows your organization to learn from the past and place innovative bets on the future.
+Institutional knowledge is an organization’s collective memory and tribal learning.
+It encompasses both hard skills, such as technical and tool-based capabilities, and soft skills, such as customer and colleague relationships.
+This deep industry and company insight allows your organization to learn from the past and place innovative bets on the future.

 Organizations that don’t prioritize knowledge transfer risk losing the context, trust, and intuition required to craft effective strategy, as well as the tools, tactics, and processes needed to competitively deliver on it.
 Without a strategic approach to knowledge preservation, you’ll be left to reinvent the wheel as employees leave the organization.